catpea/catpea-project/database/furkies-purrkies/poem-1392/index.md

 ---

-Up until now, I was concerned with fragments of my program, such as “how wo do” when a value changes, the what is easy.
+Up until now, I was concerned with fragments of [my program][1], such as “how to do” when a value changes, the what is easy.

 I started the development ages ago, it is hard to define, early 2000 maybe as accurate as any other guess.